 How does it feel to have books published in your name?

-To now have two books published in my name is a dream come true.
-I've always wanted to be an author, and I've always wanted to write a Children's Book.
-Unfortunately, it has taken me some years to get around to doing so but now is the right time because of my age and life experience.
+To have books published in my name is a dream come true.
+I've always wanted to be an author, and I've always wanted to write Children's Books.
+Unfortunately, it had taken me some years to get around to doing so, but now I am at the right age and stage in my life because of my age and life experience living with cerebral palsy.

 When did you realise you wanted to be a writer?

 It was at Primary School.
-I just loved English lessons and coming up with quirky ideas and stories.
-At the same time, other things took over my life, being a typical teenager, but as I entered my thirties, my love for writing reignited.
-Resulting in me writing 'Max And The Magic Wish' and now 'Paddy The Polar Bear Teddy.
+I loved English lessons and coming up with quirky ideas and stories.
+Then it came to a point where other things took over my life, being a typical teenager, playing football, partying and going out with friends and finding out who I was as a person.
+But as I entered my thirties, my love for writing reignited greatly, resulting in me beginning to knuckle down and start writing my first children's book, 'Max And The Magic Wish'.

-Where do you get your information or ideas from for your books?
+Where do you get your information or ideas for your books?

 What do you like to do when you're not writing?